pgmodeler/pgmodeler/README.md

 Please, let me know how pgModeler is working on your system!
 Help improving this project, give your feedback about the software or report any bug at [Issues](https://github.com/pgmodeler/pgmodeler/issues) page.
 Additionally, follow pgModeler on [Twitter](https://twitter.com/pgmodeler) and be up-to-date with new features, fixes and releases.

+For more details about features, screenshot and other useful information, please, visit the [project's official website](https://pgmodeler.io).

 Compiling/Installation
 ----------------------